Deutsche Golddiskontbank: Establishment and development of the Golddiskontbank

 The Golddiskontbank received the additional task of currency stabilization.
-In 1926, for example, the Golddiskontbank purchased medium-term Pfandbriefe (3-5 years) from the Rentenbankkreditanstalt at a very low interest rate.
+In 1926, for example, the Golddiskontbank purchased medium-term Pfandbriefe (3–5 years) from the Rentenbankkreditanstalt at a very low interest rate.
 However, the main field of activity was still the granting of credit to German exporters of industrial products.
 The funds for this were generated by the Golddiskontbank by concluding rediscount agreements.
 From the end of that year, the Golddiskontbank also issued so-called sola bills to relieve the crowded short-term money market.
 In the law of 1 December 1930, the Golddiskontbank was reorganized.

-The banking crisis of July 1931 increased credit demand.
+The European banking crisis of 1931 increased credit demand.
 Disproportionately many loans were called in from abroad, creating a crisis of confidence in the domestic financial world, which led to a credit shortage, which in turn led to an increased demand for low-interest loans from the Golddiskontbank.
 Its annual report of the year speaks of an "unprecedented crisis".
 In order for the Golddiskontbank to be able to inject more capital for this task, shares of Group C were issued, which increased the share capital by 200 million Reichsmark and which were completely bought up by Reichsbank.
 This money was used to rehabilitate banks in difficulty.
 Golddiskontbank drew on standby loans, e.g. a loan of 50 million dollars from the International Acceptance Bank (New York), which was then made available to the Reichsbank via the Golddiskontbank.

 In this crisis year, a standstill agreement was concluded with foreign banks with the participation of the Golddiskontbank.
 The contractual partners on the German side were the Reichsbank and a standstill committee of the German economy.
 The agreement guaranteed that foreign banks would not call in German banks' loans.
 The Golddiskontbank guaranteed part of the loans, which in turn were covered by guarantees from the German government.
 The standstill agreement was supplemented by a further credit agreement in 1932 and renewed annually until 1954.